 Sabino Recovery is presently the only inpatient trauma and addiction recovery center to offer QEEG Brain Mapping.
 This powerful tool allows us to measure the electrical function of the brain, which provides a more accurate diagnosis and allows us to prioritize and optimize treatment specific to the needs of the resident.
-QEEG Brain Mapping provides us and the resident of physiologic markers for a more precise diagnosis (such as ADHD, depression, PTSD, or brain injury, for instance) as well as accurately guide in medication management.
+QEEG Brain Mapping provides us and the residents physiologic markers for a more precise diagnosis (such as ADHD, depression, PTSD, or brain injury, for instance) as well as accurately guide medication management.

 It can identify previously unidentified learning disabilities and learning styles as well as other important neuro and biological markers.
 This data immediately advances the ability of the clinical team to individualize the treatment plan for each resident that participates.

 We utilize an advanced neurological technology called a QEEG which produces a brain map that allows us to quantify the power, amount, distribution and ratio of various brain waves.
-This is an entirely a non-invasive reading of the brain’s activity and frequency patterns and involves no radiation or injections of any kind.
+This is an entirely non-invasive reading of the brain’s activity and frequency patterns and involves no radiation or injections of any kind.

 Brain Mapping is an adjunct treatment to our program and is available at an extra cost.